 - Mental errors – sleep deprivation also affects athletes judgemental abilities.
 During the game there is not much time to think and analyze every detail, decisions have to be taken in seconds, and in order to make good ones their brain has to be rested and focused.
 Sleep loss can have a negative impact on decision making, moral reasoning, risk-taking, but also on their mood and mental health in general.
 Athletes should look at sleep as their weapon, so when they are not getting enough sleep, it’s not loaded.

 - Career – we all know that athletic careers have an expiration date and it’s in their thirties.
 However, due to some severe injuries, many athletes finish their careers too early.
-Besides those types of injuries, a study has shown that fatigue can have a much more significant impact on athletic career than it was assumed.
+Besides those types of injuries, studies have shown that fatigue can have a much more significant impact on athletic career than it was assumed.

 - Better results – sleep enhances the body’s cognitive and physiological restoration during the night, and studies tested on basketball players and swimmers have shown that with extra sleep athletes are able to perform even better.
 They first followed their performance during four weeks of their regular sleep routine, and then they gave athletes a task to sleep up to 10 hours for seven weeks.
 After sleeping for 10 hours for seven weeks, their scores and overall results were improved.
 Considering that in sports every extra inch or second can be a record-breaking point, this just shows how meaningful and beneficial sleep can be for athletes.